aamirdjearam/Budget-WP-Instance-on-AWS-WriteUp/README.md

-# Hosting an Inexpensive Worpress Site (An Architect Approach)
+# The most cost-effective method of hosting a WordPress Site completely on AWS

 ## Objective